-EIT Urban Mobility is creating a pool of experts to support and project manage our work across cross-KIC portfolio of activities covering mainly innovation, business creation and education.
-Cross-KIC activities are those activities that aim at enhancing the cooperation and synergies between KICs, at fostering a more inter-disciplinary approach and at creating a critical mass among KICs to tackle topics of common interest.
+EIT Urban Mobility is creating a pool of experts to support and project manage our work across EIT Community portfolio of activities covering mainly innovation, business creation and education.
+EIT Community activities are those activities that aim at enhancing the cooperation and synergies between KICs, at fostering a more inter-disciplinary approach and at creating a critical mass among KICs to tackle topics of common interest.

 External experts would be contracted as natural person starting in September until the end of 2020 as external specialists (freelancers) ready to work in these temporary projects.
 They would assist to the cross-KIC Programme Manager, Innovation Director, and Chief Operation Officer in several tasks such as: monitoring activities and KPIs, reporting to EIT, development of policy and strategy, supporting on the organisation of high-level events with city officials, industry and other KICs.

 An Expert Expression of Interest form and instructions can be downloaded here.
 Once completed this should be sent to firstname.lastname@example.org.
 You will receive a confirmation of receipt.
 Submission of a completed expression of interest does not guarantee you will be selected, but will enter you into the expert pool.
 The Expression of Interest will be valid for three years and will then be automatically deleted.

 Selection of experts will only be made from within the expert pool.

 - Developing cross-KIC activities in coordination with other participating KICs and reporting back to the EIT Community Programme Manager

 - Monitoring of KPI’s and milestones, reporting to the EIT

 - Contribution to the development of policy and strategy for EIT Community projects